 Sensors and actuators in the car are connected with the head unit.
 The sensed data and control command are reported to delivered through the head unit.
 Applications may access the head unit and monitor the car state via the platform.
 Applications may also access the head unit once connected directly with the head unit via area network such as Wifi or Bluetooth.

 5.8.3 Fundamental feature sets

-Table 5.8.3-1: Fundamental feature sets for gateway as MN
+Table 5.8.3-1: Fundamental feature sets for gateway as MN GEN